H-P-Su/Cleaning-Data-Final-Project/CodeBook.md

   - The average of all the means and standard deviations for a given subject/activity combination are calculated
   - data are stored in the file, "average_data.csv"

+As previously described ([ref](http://archive.ics.uci.edu/ml/datasets/Smartphone-Based+Recognition+of+Human+Activities+and+Postural+Transitions)), the units are ass followed:

+- The units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/seg2).
+- The gyroscope units are rad/seg.

 ##### Column names in all_data.csv
 - subject: number assigned to subjects 1-30
 - activity: name of activity performed during the measurement